 In

 two previous blogs, I dealt with the iPad.
-After more than two years of experience, this tablet fulfills all my mobile computing needs, particularly when bluetoothed to the
+After more than two years of use, this tablet meets all my mobile computing needs, particularly when paired with the

 Logitech keyboard.
 The keyboard is a perfect cover for the